logo

 Many kiosk applications provide printing functionality.
 Since Webswing app runs on a remote server it cannot directly connect to user's local printer.
 However there are few options how to print directly with Webswing:

-• print using WebUSB API directly to a USB printer (e.g. Zebra printer)
+• print using WebUSB API directly to a USB printer (e.g. Zebra printer) connected to the client's machine

 • open a web page with automatically opened local print dialog (must be confirmed by user)